alicevision/AliceVision/src/software/calibration/README.md

 ## RIG Calibration

-`openMVG_main_rigCalibration` is used to calibrate a rig of cameras.
+`aliceVision_main_rigCalibration` is used to calibrate a rig of cameras.

 ### Usage: